 With English being one of Canada’s official languages, demand is relatively low for international English teachers.
-Canadian citizens are at a greater advantage for filling teaching positions, however there are a number of opportunities in Canada’s larger cities, such as Toronto and Vancouver, for Teaching English as a Foreign Language (TEFL) certified candidates.
+Canadian citizens are at a greater advantage for filling teaching positions, however, there are a number of opportunities in Canada’s larger cities, such as Toronto and Vancouver, for Teaching English as a Foreign Language (TEFL) certified candidates.

-An internship is the perfect way for any student or graduate to immerse themselves in Canadian culture, enhancing their skills and proving themselves to future employers in an exciting environment.
+An internship is a perfect way for any student or graduate to immerse themselves in Canadian culture, enhancing their skills and proving themselves to future employers in an exciting environment.
 In order to complete an internship in Canada, you’ll need to secure the correct work permit or visa (see Canadian visas for more information).

 If you’re looking for an internship in Canada, here are some good places to start: